gnss-sdr/geniuss-place/_geniuss-place/03-coding-style.md

 In this latter case, please do not use parallel building (_e.g._, `make -j4`).
 Be aware that this process can take a long time.

-You can read more about the usage of this tool at the [clang-tidy documentation](https://clang.llvm.org/extra/clang-tidy/).
+You can read more about the usage of this tool in the [clang-tidy documentation](https://clang.llvm.org/extra/clang-tidy/).

 {% capture use-clang-tidy %}
 With clang and clang-tidy already installed, please do: